 Visit Turks and Caicos Islands does not provide medical advice.
 Always consult a qualified doctor for medical advice.
 If you are in the Turks and Caicos and are experiencing a medical emergency, call the emergency services on 911.

 Update: The Zika virus was confirmed in the Turks and Caicos on 22 July 2016, with five cases.
+There have been no new confirmed cases of Zika in the Turks and Caicos in 2017 (May, 2017).

 The Turks and Caicos Islands do not have any native diseases or health risks.
 The environment is free of industrial pollution, resulting in clean air and water.